 The Benton Street Bridge is one of only three crossings of the railroad that connects the eastern half of Pocatello to the Historic Old Town.
 It is an essential element of our transportation system with over 12,000 vehicles traveling over this structure daily.

 The Benton Street Bridge was built in 1965, so it is now 48 years old.
-The deck of the bridge was resurfaced in 1974.
-In 2002, the superstructure of the bridge (the girders and decking) was rehabilitated, but funding was insufficient at that time to complete rehabilitation of the substructure (the concrete columns and piers under the bridge).
+In 2004, the superstructure of the bridge (the girders and decking) was rehabilitated, but funding was insufficient at that time to complete rehabilitation of the substructure (the concrete columns and piers under the bridge).

 The piers, columns and abutments of the Benton Street Bridge are exhibiting serious deterioration, including corrosion of the reinforcing steel.
 The most recent inspection of the bridge (on April 28, 2013) reported a sufficiency rating of 35.1 out of a possible score of 100.
 The condition of the substructure was characterized as “serious”.
 The overall appraisal of the structure condition was stated as “Intolerable – Correct”.